 Benefiting the Community

 The BCRP is actively engaged in the Boston community and committed to providing outstanding care for Boston’s children.
-Given their proximity to urban centers, both Boston Children’s Hospital and Boston Medical Center are community hospitals for residents from Roxbury, Dorchester and Mission Hill where many families living at or below the poverty line.
-Boston Medical Center is the largest safety net hospital in New England.
-Children’s Hospital’s Primary Care Center (CHPCC) is the largest provider of pediatric primary care to children in the city, seeing 11,000 patients annually, 65% from low income neighborhoods.
-In addition to serving Boston’s urban population clinically, residents receive additional community health training in the Keystone blocks as part of the Advocacy, Adolescent Medicine, and Child Development curricula.
-Immersive experiences during Keystone allow residents to learn about and address the needs of many underserved neighborhoods in Boston.
+Both Boston Children’s Hospital and Boston Medical Center are the pediatric medical homes for residents from all over Boston, including Roxbury, Dorchester and Mission Hill which are neighborhoods where many families are living at or below the poverty line.
+Boston Medical Center is the largest safety net hospital in New England and about 73% of our patients are low-income.
+Boston Children’s Hospital’s Primary Care Center (CHPCC) is the largest provider of pediatric primary care to children in the city.
+CHPCC sees 11,000 patients annually and 65% come from low income neighborhoods.
+The patient populations at Boston Medical Center and Boston Children’s Hospital are also reflective of the racial and ethnic diversity of Boston and its surrounding areas.
+In addition, residents, alongside our interpreter services, provide care in over 30 languages to our patients and also provide care for a number of recent immigrants and refugees.
+In addition to serving a racially, linguistically, and socioeconomically diverse population clinically, residents also receive formal community health training in the Keystone blocks.
+Immersive experiences during Keystone allow residents to learn about and address the needs of many underserved families in Boston.

 Community Health and Advocacy Rotation

 Our Advocacy Curriculum is incorporated into the Keystone block during the PL-1 year.
 The curriculum leverages resident experience on the wards and in outpatient clinic to provide context for screening for and addressing social determinants of health.
 Interactive didactic sessions explore the impacts of systemic racism, discrimination and poverty on child health outcomes.
 Through discussion with many Boston-based advocacy groups and community agencies, residents build familiarity with the many resources available to patients at both institutions and in the Boston community.
 Residents also receive training in legislative advocacy, participate in skill building workshops, and learn through structured community exercises that complement targeted didactic training in topics such as disability services, family law, health insurance, housing, hunger and nutrition, and immigration services.
-In addition, residents learn to seamlessly incorporate their advocacy skills into their primary care clinic, developmental and behavioral pediatrics clinics, and adolescent clinics framing advocacy as a central component of being a pediatrician.
 Every resident is tasked with designing an advocacy initiative during their Keystone rotation.
 Residents also have the opportunity to explore careers in advocacy and public health at the local, national and global levels.

 Health Equity Rounds